filecoin-project/lotus-docs/content/en/lotus/install/macos.md

     make clean all
     ```

-1. Run the final `make` command to move the `lotus` executable to `/usr/local/bin`.
+1. Run the final `make` command to move this `lotus` executable to `/usr/local/bin`.
 This allows you to run `lotus` from any directory.

     ```shell
     sudo make install
     ```

 Lotus is installed.
-You can now [start the Lotus daemon](#start-the-lotus-daemon-and-sync-the-chain).
+Next, [start the Lotus daemon](#start-the-lotus-daemon-and-sync-the-chain).